Where are you located and what are your hours of operation?

 -This is a non-refundable deposit.
 If you are unsure about getting tattooed, please hold off leaving a deposit.

 -If you need to reschedule your appointment we require at least 48 hours notice before your scheduled appointment.
 If you must reschedule with less than 48 hours notice you will lose your deposit and a new deposit will need to be left.

 -If you are booking a multiple session tattoo, your deposit will be rolled over to each new appointment and will be taken off of the final session of the tattoo.

--Drastic last minute alterations to your tattoo may result in not being able to get tattooed during your scheduled appointment.
-Changing the tattoo design to something that was not discussed at the time of the consultation may result in a new deposit to be left.
+-Last minute alterations to your tattoo design that was not discussed at the time of the consultation may result in a new deposit to be left or we will possibly need to reschedule your appointment to a later date.

 -For rescheduled appointments, deposits can only be held 90 days without a new appointment being scheduled.